ANMedia/wp-vip-gh-workflows/README.md

 - Create a git tag for the current sha.
 - Build and commit a changelog based on the current and last tag.
 - Promote this tag to a release.
-- Set a deployment marker in New Relic.

 ### New Relic